The Haven Early Days Unit

 Smooth transitions into school through tailored pathways, preparing children for mainstream or specialist settings as appropriate.

-Reaserch-Based Care
+Research-Based Care

-Early intervention not only supports children’s learning and wellbeing, but also empowers parents, giving families the tools and confidence to navigate their SEND journey with greater resilience from the very start.
+Research consistently shows that early intervention makes a significant difference for neurodivergent children and their families.
+It not only supports children’s learning and wellbeing, but also empowers parents, giving families the tools and confidence to navigate their SEND journey with greater resilience from the very start.